dbads/stareOn/README.md

 	1. A survey on a group of people will tell about their nature and what kind of things they like or do etc. (This can be helpful for others)
 	2. Such surveys might help predicting a lot in understanding a particular group of people.

-For more please our website [STARE](https://attackonpython.herokuapp.com/)
+For more please visit our website [STARE](https://attackonpython.herokuapp.com/)

 And as both our [App](https://github.com/dbads/stare) and [Website](https://github.com/dbads/stareOn) are open source, you can play around with them.